syl20bnr/spacemacs/README.md

 ## Who can benefit from this configuration files set ?

-Vimacs is first intented to be used by Vim users who wants to go to the next level by using Emacs.
+Vimacs is first intended to be used by Vim users who wants to go to the next level by using Emacs.

 It is also a good fit for people wanting to lower the [risks of RSI][RSI]